mqcomplab/DonorNumberPrediction/README.md

 inert_solvent;reference_acid;solvent;donor_number

+The file DN_data.csv is an example containing the data used in "Calculation of donor numbers: computational estimates for the Lewis basicity of solvents.", R. A. Miranda-Quintana, J. Smiatek; J. Mol.
+Liquids (submitted).
+To further reference this data please also cite:
+"Enthalpic contributions to solvent–solute and solvent–ion interactions: Electronic perturbation as key to the understanding of molecular attraction", J. Smiatek, J. Chem.
+Phys., 150, 174112, (2019).

 Currently, the ionization energies and electron affinities of the inert solvent, reference acid, and solvents, are included as dictionaries in the donor_number_out.py file.

 # Reference